EEN421/EEN421.github.io/_posts/Logic Apps & Automation.md

 <br/>

 6.)
-Don't forget to configure **Grouping.** To satisfy our use-case, we need to reduce overhead for our SOC as a part of our solution.
-Grouping similar **multiple alerts** together into a **single incident** helps to reduce _alert fatigue_: In our example, our analytics rule will create an incident when a user fails to login 3 or more times in under 2 minutes...
+Don't forget to configure **Grouping.**

+- To satisfy our use-case, we need to reduce overhead for our SOC as a part of our solution.
+Grouping similar **multiple alerts** together into a **single incident** helps to reduce _alert fatigue_.

+-  In our example, our analytics rule will create an incident when a user fails to login 3 or more times in under 2 minutes...
 What if Joe fails to login 12 times in under 2 minutes?
-Rather than flooding your SOC with a separate alert for each trigger, all the failed login alerts can be grouped together by user etc. This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure, when you need it.
+Rather than flooding your SOC with a separate alert for each trigger, all the failed login alerts can be grouped together by user etc.

+- This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure, when you need it.
 In the below screenshot, I have enabled grouping alerts by user, by working day (8 hours):

 ![](/assets/img/Logic%20Apps%20&%20Automation/Create_Rule_Alert_Grouping.png)